-actions to settle disputes that cannot be resolved through sanctions or peace settlements.19 The SC resolutions invoking Chapter VII include S/RES/84 (1950), which advised Member States to aid the Republic of Korea against the breach of peace by the DPRK and authorized the Korean War.20 Chapter VII Articles 42-48 outlines the progression of measures the SC can take in planning military action, including the authorization of peacekeeping missions.21 The SC has the sole authority to approve, extend, amend, or end peacekeeping operations by adopting a resolution.22 The SC has authorized peacekeeping missions since 1948, with the UN Truce Supervision Organization (UNTSO).23 Since then, the SC has authorized missions to India and Kashmir, the Congo, Lebanon, and other conflict-affected areas per the authority of the UN Charter.24 The SC may also authorize Member States to perform military operations, such as S/RES/678 (1990) that authorized Member States to use force in Iraq's invasion of Kuwait.25 The UN Charter also gives the SC the power to vote on General Assembly membership and changes to the UN Charter.26 The SC most recently used this power in its 2011 recommendation to admit South Sudan to the UN.27
+in the Democratic People's Republic of Korea (DPRK).
+Chapter VII also includes provisions to deploy military actions to settle disputes that cannot be resolved through sanctions or peace settlements.
+The SC resolutions invoking Chapter VII include S/RES/84 (1950), which advised Member States to aid the Republic of Korea against the breach of peace by the DPRK and authorized the Korean War.
+Chapter VII Articles 42-48 outlines the progression of measures the SC can take in planning military action, including the authorization of peacekeeping missions.
+The SC has the sole authority to approve, extend, amend, or end peacekeeping operations by adopting a resolution.
+The SC has authorized peacekeeping missions since 1948, with the UN Truce Supervision Organization (UNTSO).
+Since then, the SC has authorized missions to India and Kashmir, the Congo, Lebanon, and other conflict-affected areas per the authority of the UN Charter.
+The SC may also authorize Member States to perform military operations, such as S/RES/678 (1990) which authorized Member States to use force in Iraq's invasion of Kuwait.
+The UN Charter also gives the SC the power to vote on GA membership and changes to the UN Charter.
+The SC used this power in its 2011 recommendation to admit South Sudan to the UN.

 Decisions of the SC on both procedural and substantive matters require nine affirmative votes.
-28 For substantive decisions of the SC, all P5 Member States have the veto power, meaning all P5 Member States must vote affirmative or abstain from voting for a resolution to be adopted.
-29 All decisions of the SC are binding: all resolutions adopted by the SC must be accepted and carried out by all UN Member States.
-30 If at least one P5 Member State votes in opposition to a resolution in the SC, the resolution will not be adopted by the committee.
-31 The voting record for resolutions in the Security Council can be accessed through the UN Digital Library.
-32 The SC has the duty to provide the General Assembly with reports detailing the SC's resolutions and meeting proceedings.
-33
+For substantive decisions of the SC, all P5 Member States have the veto power, meaning all P5 Member States must vote affirmative or abstain from voting for a resolution to be adopted.
+All decisions of the SC are binding: all resolutions adopted by the SC must be accepted and carried out by all UN Member States.
+If at least one P5 Member State votes in opposition to a resolution in the SC, the resolution will not be adopted by the committee.
+The voting record for resolutions in the SC can be accessed through the UN Digital Library.
+The SC has the duty to provide the GA with reports detailing the SC's resolutions and meeting proceedings.

-As one of the six main organs of the UN, the SC is completely funded by the UN's regular budget.34 The General Assembly's Fifth Committee, the Administrative and Budgetary Committee, has approved the UN regular budget totaling USD 3.12 Billion to fund ongoing programs and administrative expenses in 2022.35 The regular budget of the UN requires Member States to contribute a minimum of 0.001 percent and no more than 22 percent of the overall budget of the United Nations.36 The Fifth Committee also approves and allocates funding to peacekeeping missions per the SC's mandate for the peacekeeping mission.37 Funding for peacekeeping missions is separate and
+As one of the six main organs of the UN, the SC is completely funded by the UN's regular budget.
+The GA's Fifth Committee, the Administrative and Budgetary Committee, has approved the UN regular budget totaling USD 3.12 Billion to fund ongoing programs and administrative expenses in 2022.
+The regular budget of the UN requires Member States to contribute a minimum of 0.001 percent and no more than 22 percent of the overall budget of the